 2. The British Council

-Teachingenglish.org, a site belonging to the British Council, have some great resources for kids and teens.
+Teachingenglish.org, a site belonging to the British Council, has some great resources for kids and teens.

 The British Council even gives teachers a choice between face-to-face lesson plans and the online PowerPoint version.